 - to acquire basic data and concepts with the aim of developing phenomenological models and enhancing understanding of observations in situ.

-Works conducted by the LRE (literature reviews, experiments and associated modelling), within SECRE, are designed to acquire and complete knowledge required to assess the risk associated with the presence or emission – actual or forecast - of radionuclides in a continental environment under chronic or accident exposure conditions.
+Works conducted by the LECO (literature reviews, experiments and associated modelling), within SECRE, are designed to acquire and complete knowledge required to assess the risk associated with the presence or emission – actual or forecast - of radionuclides in a continental environment under chronic or accident exposure conditions.
 These works are intended to generate or analyse currently lacking data regarding bioaccumulation and dose effect relationships in ecosystems and simultaneously improve knowledge concerning the transfer of radionuclides in a continental environment, notably knowledge necessary to assess repercussions and the health risk for humankind.
-The long-term objective is to offer and implement a general method intended to broaden the assessment of ecological risks to include radioactive substances, in association with the development of LME's environemental modelling platform, SYMBIOSE.
+The long-term objective is to offer and implement a general method intended to broaden the assessment of ecological risks to include radioactive substances, in association with the development of LM2E's environemental modelling platform, SYMBIOSE.

 - Theme 1: The biogeochemical behaviour of radionuclides in the "reservoir" compartments of ecosystems – soils and sediments.